jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## badass users want self-service help

-So the first big benefit of the Heavy Ass Weights is they create Badass users.
+So the first big benefit of the Heavy Ass Weights is they create more badass users.

+///

+So how do we connect with users that don't want to talk with us?

+///

 Now that we've created all these badass users, how do we connect with them?

-In my experience, badass users aren't looking for hand-holding when they run into a problem.
+In my experience, badass users aren't looking to chat with a customer service representative when they run into a problem.
 Instead, they are looking for helpful resources they can refer to on their own time.

 ## good place for Carolyn discussion